 With the help of Stonewall Kitchen’s family of products, it’s a cinch to make this New England classic in your home kitchen.
 Ready in under an hour, this stuffed flounder is a great option for a busy summer night, or for entertaining dinner guests.

 Stonewall Kitchen’s extensive catalogue of award-winning specialty foods have been a favorite of home cooks and connoisseurs for more than 25 years.

 I still remember when my mother and I discovered their products in the mid 90’s, while vacationing in New England.
 We stocked up our bags at the market that summer, and Stonewall Kitchen has been a constant in our home ever since.

-Recently, the Stonewall Kitchen family has expanded to include new brands and partnerships.
+In recent years, the Stonewall Kitchen family has expanded to include new brands and partnerships.
 They acquired the wonderful Napa Valley Naturals line of gourmet olive oils and vinegars in 2018, and launched a partnership with Legal Sea Foods in early 2019, bringing restaurant-quality seafood products to home kitchens.

 Stonewall Kitchen Products You’ll Need for Stuffed Flounder

 Legal Sea Foods by Stonewall Kitchen Lemon Dill Aioli

 This rich, creamy aioli is blended with fresh herbs and citrus for the perfect seafood pairing.
 Since its release, I’ve spread it onto fish sandwiches, mixed it into shrimp salad, and served it alongside grilled swordfish.
 My family and friends have loved it!